napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ## Overview

-The napari hub displays information about your plugin from two main sources:
+The napari hub displays information about your plugin from three main sources:

 1. **PyPI** - Core package metadata from your `pyproject.toml`
+2. **readme** - As defined in your `pyproject.toml`, serves as the description on your plugin's detail page.
-2. **npe2 manifest** - Plugin-specific metadata from your `napari.yaml` file
+3. **npe2 manifest** - Plugin-specific metadata from your `napari.yaml` file

 By understanding how these sources work together, you can ensure your plugin appears with accurate, appealing information on the hub.